awsdocs/iam-user-guide/doc_source/id_roles_providers_enable-console-custom-url.md

 1. Authenticate the user in your identity and authorization system\.

 1. Obtain temporary security credentials for the user\.
-The temporary credentials consist of an access key ID, a secret access key, and a security token\.
+The temporary credentials consist of an access key ID, a secret access key, and a session token\.
 For more information about creating temporary credentials, see [Temporary security credentials in IAM](id_credentials_temp.md)\.

    To get temporary credentials, you call either the AWS STS [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) API \(recommended\) or the [GetFederationToken](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html) API\.
 For more information about the differences between these API operations, see [Understanding the API Options for Securely Delegating Access to Your AWS Account](http://aws.amazon.com/blogs/security/understanding-the-api-options-for-securely-delegating-access-to-your-aws-account) in the AWS Security Blog\.
 **Important**